 If you're looking for older Ubuntu or MKVToolNix releases, you can look through the repository directory yourself.

-The current version v54.0.0 is available as an installer and as a portable 7zip archive for download from fosshub.com.
-Supported Windows versions are Windows 10/Windows Server 2012 and newer.
+The current version v83.0 is available as an installer and as a portable 7zip archive.
+Supported Windows versions are Windows 10/Windows Server 2016 and newer.

 All Windows builds for olders versions are available on my site.